CAIRGH/Multimodal-Twi-Music/README.md

 2. split music videos.ipynb: The Jupyter notebook here splits the 180 video files into smaller 15 second chunks of segments.
 The splitting is done based on the length of the video clip.
-This greatly reduces the size of the files and significantly betters the performance during model training and evaluation, [6].
+This greatly reduces the size of the files and significantly betters the performance during model training and evaluation of machine learning models.
 3. separate audio video.ipynb: This Python script separates the audio modalities of each of the video chunck/segment from the video clip.
-4. extract features.ipynb: The Python script used to obtain the different spectral-based acoustic features from each segmented audio clip is contained in this Jupyter notebook.
+4. extract features.ipynb: The Python script used to obtain the different spectral-based acoustic features from each segmented audio clip is ontained in this Jupyter notebook.
 5. extract video images.ipynb: This Jupyter notebook contains the Python program used to generate the frames/images of the different segments of the music videos.
 6. generate graphs.ipynb: This Jupyter notebook contains the Python program used to generate